No products in the cart

 Companion Planting and Design

-Grow heliotropes in containers or in the ground close to the house to enjoy the fragrance.
-Companion plant them with low growing, colorful annuals such as nasturtiums and calendula.
+Grow heliotrope in containers or in the ground close to the house to enjoy the fragrance.
+Grow heliotrope as a companion plant with low growing, colorful annuals such as nasturtiums and calendula.
 Mix them with silver foliaged plants, such as dusty miller or cascading, pastel-colored trailers such as lobelia or alyssum.

 ‘Marine’ heliotrope features dark purple flowers while a ‘Mini Marine’ versions grows only 8 to 10 inches tall; perfect for window boxes.
 ‘White Queen’ features white, fragrant flowers.